Specific Learning Disability

 - A narrative summary, including all scores, that supports the diagnosis;

 - A statement of strengths and needs that will impact the student's ability to meet the demands of the postsecondary environment;

 - Suggestions of reasonable accommodations that might be appropriate at the postsecondary level.
 These recommendations should be based on significant functional limitations and should be supported by the diagnosis.

 Further assessment by an appropriate professional may be required if coexisting ADHD or other disabling conditions are indicated.
-Appropriate accommodations are collaboratively determined by the student and the Affirmative Action Officer of Adams State University.
+Appropriate accommodations are collaboratively determined by the student and the Office of Accessibility Services of Adams State University.